 All men with mCNPC/mCSPC treated with ADT should be assessed for fracture risk.
-All men treated with ADT require vitamin D supplementation (800-1200IU daily) and calcium supplementation (800mg-1000mg total intake daily).
-Those at high risk of fractures should be treated (zoledronic acid 5mg once a year, alendronate 70mg weekly, denosumab 60mg every 6 months).
+All men treated with ADT require vitamin D supplementation (800-1200 IU daily) and calcium supplementation (800-1000 mg total intake daily).
+Those at high risk of fractures should be treated (zoledronic acid 5 mg once a year, alendronate 70 mg weekly, denosumab 60 mg every six months).

-Due to the evolution of combined therapy with ADT to treat mCNPC, the survival of men with de novo PC is increasing and length of time bone is exposed to the effects of ADT is increasing.
-As such, these men are at risk of significant bone loss and are at risk of osteoporosis and fragility fractures.
-Bone loss occurs quickly while on ADT and within one year men can lose up to 10% of their bone mineral density (BMD)(36-38).
-Men with mCNPC initiating ADT should have baseline BMD with dual-energy x-ray absorptiometry (DXA) as well as utilization of fracture risk calculators such as FRAX(39).
-DXA should be performed at least every two years and more often in untreated patients at high risk or if there is a history of osteoporosis/osteopenia.
+Due to the evolution of combined therapy with ADT to treat mCNPC, the survival of men with de novo PC is increasing and the length of time bone is exposed to the effects of ADT is also increasing.
+As such, these men are at risk of significant bone loss, osteoporosis, and fragility fractures.
+Bone loss occurs quickly while on ADT; within one year, men can lose up to 10% of their bone mineral density (BMD).
+36-38 Men with mCNPC initiating ADT should have baseline BMD with dualenergy x-ray absorptiometry (DXA), as well as use of fracture risk calculators such as FRAX.
+39 DXA should be performed at least every two years and more often in untreated patients at high risk or if there is a history of osteoporosis/osteopenia.

-Men with mCNPC/mCSPC treated with ADT should be encouraged to take vitamin D (1000IU daily) and total calcium intake of at 800mg-1000mg daily.
-Specific lifestyle changes including: smoking cessation, reduction in alcohol and caffeine intake and increase weightbearing exercises.
-If DXA scanning shows any evidence of osteopenia (T-score of <-1 and > - 2.5) or osteoporosis (T-score of less than -2.5) men should be started a bone targeted therapy to improve BMD and reduce the risk of fragility fractures (zoledronic acid 5mg once a year, alendronate 70mg weekly, denosumab 60mg every 6 months)(37, 38, 40).
-Bone targeted therapy at these doses are much lower than those to prevent SREs in mCRPC and therefore, are associated with significantly reduced side effects; incidence of clinically significant hypocalcemia and osteonecrosis of the jaw is rare using denosumab or zoledronic acid with these lower doses.
-(41, 42)
+Men with mCNPC/mCSPC treated with ADT should be encouraged to take vitamin D (1000 IU daily) and total calcium intake of at 800-1000 mg daily, and to make specific lifestyle changes, including smoking cessation, reduction in alcohol and caffeine intake, and increase in weight-bearing exercises.
+If DXA scanning shows any evidence of osteopenia (T-score of <-1 and >-2.5) or osteoporosis (T-score of less than -2.5), men should be started on a bone-targeted therapy to improve BMD and reduce the risk of fragility fractures (zoledronic acid 5 mg once a year, alendronate 70 mg weekly, denosumab 60 mg every six months).
+37,38,40 Bone-targeted therapy at these doses are much lower than those to prevent skeletal-related events (SREs) in mCRPC and, therefore, are associated with significantly reduced side effects; incidence of clinically significant hypocalcemia and osteonecrosis of the jaw is rare using denosumab or zoledronic acid at these lower doses.
+41,42